uyuni-project/uyuni-rfc/accepted/00000-ptf-repos-in-uyuni.md

 Such an entry is defined by 3 values:

-- the product id
+- the scc product id
-- the product id of the root product
+- the scc product id of the root product
-- the repository id
+- the scc repository id

 The following values are set by the product tree: